 Portabellas: Portabella mushrooms are large capped mushrooms (up to 6 inches in diameter) and also come packaged as "baby portabellas," which are about half the size.
 For this recipe, use the larger ones.

 Noodles: There are so many options today for noodles, aside from basic wheat noodles (see below).
 Often in Asian dishes, soba noodles (made from buckwheat flour, often mixed with another type of flour) are used, or rice noodles.
 I also like brown rice as well as quinoa noodles, both of which hold up very well after cooking (in the old days they would be kind of sticky and too soft).
 I have made this dish with soba-wheat noodles (shown in my photos of the dish) as well as quinoa-brown rice noodles, and both were very good.
 The soba noodles are a bit more delicate and softer, while the quinoa noodles were more robust and springy.

 Noodle alternatives: If you are not into noodles, try substituting some peeled and cubed winter squash (butternut, kabocha, delicata) in with the sauted vegetables.
 Spaghetti squash would also be nice.
 Aside from squash, try some brown rice, diced potatoes, or broccoli and cauliflower florets.

-Below: The completed dish garnished with white, hulled sesame seeds.
+Above: The completed dish garnished with white, hulled sesame seeds.
 These can be found in the bulk section of health food groceries.
-Smell them to make sure they are not rancid, which can be the case with these seeds if they are old (the white sesame seeds do not have hulls/protective outter coverings, so they spoil faster than sesame seeds with hulls, which are grayer in color).
+Smell them to make sure they are not rancid, which can be the case with these seeds if they are old (the white sesame seeds do not have hulls/protective outer coverings, so they spoil faster than sesame seeds with hulls, which are grayer in color).

-Below: Garnished with some grated walnuts.
+Above: Garnished with some grated walnuts.
 By using a rotary cheese grater, you can grate any type of nuts or seeds on top of savory or sweet dishes, just to give a little richness without going overboard.